milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 Performance.

 Performance cookies help us learn how you use our Websites to help improve their performance and design.
 These cookies provide us with aggregated statistical information such as number of page visits, page load speeds, how long a user spends on a particular page, and the types of browsers or devices used to access our Websites.
 For example, we may use cookies to understand what pages you browsed before submitting a sales request form.
-You may opt out of these cookies through the Cookie Preferences link on cloudflare.com or through the links listed below.
+You may opt out of these cookies through the “Cookie Preferences” (or, in the United States, the “Your Privacy Choices” link) on cloudflare.com or through the links listed below.

 Some of the Performance cookies we use are: